-The Written Test portion is scored as an individual event worth 50 points per person and as a team event (composite score of all four team members, up to 200 points for the team).
+The Written Test portion is scored as an individual event worth 50 points per person and as a team event (composite score of top three individuals in case of four-member team or all individuals for a three-member team, up to 150 points for the team).

 B. Team Sprayer Calibration (200 points).
 The purpose of this event is to evaluate a team's ability to calibrate and properly operate a research backpack sprayer.
 This is a team event and will not be used in calculating individual scores.
-However, students competing as individuals (less than 4 members per team) may also compete in this event.
+However, students competing as individuals (less than 3 members per team) may also compete in this event.

-All safety equipment, sprayer components, calculators, stopwatches and TeeJet Agricultural Spray Products catalogs will be provided.
+All safety equipment, sprayer components, calculators, stopwatches and TeeJet Agricultural Spray Products catalogs will be provided by the society and/or contest host.
 Use of personal calculators will not be permitted.
 Safety glasses must be worn by all students, judges, observers, etc., who are in the calibration event area.
 50 points will be deducted from team score if a judge sees a student without safety glasses during the time they are working on the problem.

 Each team will be given a basic (easily solved) written problem that will be calculated during this session.
-The answers to the question will provide parameters (application volume, recommended droplet size, etc.) to which a CO2 backpack sprayer is to be calibrated.
+The answers to the question will provide the parameters (application volume, recommended droplet size, etc.) to which a CO2 backpack sprayer is to be calibrated.
 Each team will be expected to choose the appropriate nozzle tips, speed, and pressure for accurate calibration and application.
 Each team will be asked to deliver a designated number of gallons/acre or liters/hectare over a given length or area demonstrating proper sprayer use.

 Scoring will be based on accuracy of calibration and application.
 Time will be used to break any ties.
 Time will start when the team approaches the spray table.
 When a team is ready to make the calibration run, they are to advise the judge and the time will be stopped.
 If time reaches 25 minutes the judge will instruct the contestants to stop.
 Once time is stopped, no further adjustments can be made to the sprayer.
 The calibrated sprayer is then used by a contestant to spray a predetermined area with the judge watching for proper boom height, speed and uniformity of spray pattern.
 Following the application evaluation, each nozzle will be checked for accurate output.
 Variation in output up to $\pm 4\%$ variation per nozzle will be allowed.
-As an example, if the correct nozzle output is 150 ml/15 sec, the acceptable range will be 144 to 156 mL/15 sec.
+As an example, if the correct nozzle output is 150 ml/15 sec, the acceptable range will be 144 to 156 mL/15